 The Emergence of Real-Time and SOA Capabilities

 The ESB enables the decoupling of applications, providing a middle infrastructure through which applications coordinate and communicate, making way for a more rapid integration of a wider range of applications and data sources.
 ESBs inherently provide rich support for event-driven integration and the service-oriented architecture (SOA) concept – two major integration styles.

-In fact, most organizations typically require both styles.
+In fact, most organisations typically require both styles.
 Service-oriented and event-driven architecture (EDA) integration styles satisfy diverse needs for different reasons, therefore many ESBs support both of these styles and the transition between them.
-Event-driven architectures are often used as an initial integration style for some organizations not yet ready or willing to transition to a full SOA.
+Event-driven architectures are often used as an initial integration style for some organisations not yet ready or willing to transition to a full SOA.